MaestroError/wget-download/README.md

 easy to use, chainable PHP class for downloading files, uses wget CLI

 # Instructions
-I will try to provide some instructions, to better understanding and use the main features of this little library.
+I will try to provide some instructions, to better understand and use the main features of this little library.

 ## installation
 #### via Composer: